-- Black Magician Girl: I'm a twelve-year-old girl and snarking goddess who deals mountains of damage to villains.
+- Black Magician Girl: I happen to be a twelve-year-old girl and snarking goddess who deals mountains of damage to villains.
 I also love dealing out a good offensive smackdown using my earthbending.

 - Blind Mistake:

-- Sigh.
-While I was struggling in the water after Katara's ice bridge broke, I mistook Suki for Sokka and kissed her on the cheek.
-I've been trying to forget it ever since.
+- ...(sigh) It happened during the Serpent's Pass incident.
+While I was struggling in the water after the Serpent smashed Katara's ice bridge, I mistook Suki for Sokka after she saved me and kissed her on the cheek.
+I've been trying to forget about it ever since.

 - Blind Weaponmaster: I'm a blind earthbending master.

-- Blue Blood: The Beifongs are a well-known family, complete with a family crest.
+- Blue Blood: Okay, there only was one upside to my family: they're a well-known family, complete with a family crest.
 I'm usually not one to brag about it, but my aristocratic background has come in handy on a few occasions.

 - Boisterous Bruiser: "Yeah!
 Let's break some rules!"
 SMASH!

-- Break the Haughty: I admit I was a bit of a Bratty Half-Pint and Entitled Bastard when I first joined the Gaang.
-After being told by Zuko's uncle Iroh that good friends help one another out, I started to grow out of it, but it wasn't until I failed to protect Appa from being kidnapped that humility really became an important virtue for me.
+- Break the Haughty: I admit I was a bit of a spoiled little piece of work with a massive sense of entitlement when I first joined Aang, Katara, and Sokka.
+After being told by Zuko's uncle Iroh that good friends help one another out, I started to grow out of it, but it wasn't until I failed to protect Appa from being kidnapped by sandbenders that humility really became an important virtue for me.

 - Bruiser with a Soft Center: I show affection by punching people.

 - Brilliant, but Lazy: When the team needed to infiltrate high society, I said that Aang and Sokka would stick out like sore thumbs.
-When they pointed out that I was the biggest slob in the group, I fired back that I was a Lonely Rich Kid whose parents forced me to act cultured, I just chose not to.
+When they pointed out that I was the biggest slob in the group, I fired back that I was a lonely girl whose parents forced me to act cultured, I just chose not to.

-- Child Prodigy: I'm one of the youngest benders you get to see, yet I'm already one of the most powerful non-Avatar earthbenders.
+- Child Prodigy: I'm one of the youngest benders you get to see, yet I'm already one of the most powerful not-the-Avatar earthbenders.
 Also, I invented metalbending on the fly when I was captured, which was believed to be an impossible skill.
-And by the finale I'm able to Sandbend, despite saying that I hated sand when we were in the desert.
+And by the time Sozin's Comet came knocking, I'm able to sandbend, despite saying that I hated sand when we were in the desert.
 Eat your heart out, Anakin Skywalker.